 Here’s a look at what’s inside this simple cake.

 How to Make this Vanilla Oat Smash Cake Step-by-Step

 The process for making this first birthday cake is simple.
 Here’s a look.

-- Strain the yogurt in a fine-mesh strainer lined with cheese cloth or paper towels for at least 30 minutes or up to overnight.
+- Strain the yogurt in a fine-mesh strainer lined with cheese cloth or paper towels over a bowl.
+This makes it thicker.